EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/03-port-forwarding.md

 OK?)
 Proxmox has the ability to generate a valid certificate, using [Let's Encrypt](https://letsencrypt.org/) with ACME [DNS-01 challenge type](https://letsencrypt.org/docs/challenge-types/).
-This allows you to create valid browser-trusted TLS certificates, even if your host system itself is behind another NAT firewall (which is the typical home Interet configuration, with no external ports opened, which excludes the use of ACME HTTP or TLS challenge types).
+This allows you to create a valid browser-trusted TLS certificate, even if your host system itself is behind another NAT firewall (which is the typical home Interet configuration, with no external ports opened, which excludes the use of ACME HTTP or TLS challenge types).

-If you follow the suggestions in this post for exposing services, you are changing the role of your workstation: it is now a a hybrid workstation and server (for your LAN).
+If you follow the suggestions in this post for exposing services, you are changing the role of your workstation: it is now a a hybrid workstation and server (for your LAN and/or the Internet).

 ## Setup firewall and routes on host